FH-Potsdam/2014-2015-WiSe-15PP-PW-DIY-Multitouch/open-cv/README.md

 ##Install

+Download the last release version from [here](https://github.com/atduskgreg/opencv-processing/releases) and copy it in the Processing libraries folder.

-install for example like this:
+Or clone the repository from terminal like this:

     cd ~/Documents/Processing/libraries && git clone https://github.com/atduskgreg/opencv-processing

-or download the last release version from [here](https://github.com/atduskgreg/opencv-processing/releases) and copy it in the Processing libraries folder.

-You also will need the excellent [controlP5](http://www.sojamo.de/libraries/controlP5/) library.
-Download and install that as well.
+This can be a little tricky: rename the folder to `opencv_processing` and the `lib` folder inside it to `library`.

-__Note by Jordi__: There are also other OpenCV implementations for Processing but I don't recommend them since they are old and have a trickier synthax.
+> __Note__: There are also other OpenCV implementations for Processing but I don't recommend them since they are old and have a trickier synthax.

 ##Filtering the image for blob detection